 Map a location

 While clicking through the locations as directed below, you will also see the “Exclude From Totals” setting in the location page.
-Enable this if you need to exclude that location from your inventory total—for example, if a location represents an inventory pool that is already a subset of another location’s inventory (like a Blank Box location) or if a location contains inventory which is not available to sell.
+Check this box if you need to exclude that location from your inventory total—for example, if a location represents an inventory pool that is already a subset of another location’s inventory (like a Blank Box location) or if a location contains inventory which is not available to sell.

 - From your Pipe17 dashboard, click on Inventory > Locations

-The above steps refer to the simplest mapping scenario, in which each location in your sales channels corresponds to just a single location in your fulfillment channels, and vice versa.
-More complex setups are also possible, for example, you may have the same location present in more than one selling channel.
+The above steps refer to the simplest mapping scenario, in which each location in your sales channels corresponds to just a single location in your fulfillment channel, and vice versa.
+More complex setups are also possible, for example, you may have the same fulfillment location present in more than one selling channel.
 For more detailed information and frequently asked questions about locations, refer to our specific guide on merging locations.